-Learning Outcome - The learner will: Assessment Criterion sment Criterion - The learner can: Lea rning Outcome - The learner win: Asses sment Citterion - The learner can.
-1 Interpret the given information relating to the use of forward tipping dumpers to carry out transporting and discharging operations.
+Lea rning Outcome - The learner will: Assessment Criterion - The learner can: 1 Interpret the given information relating to the use of forward tipping dumpers to carry out transporting and discharging operations.
 1.1 Interpret and extract information from drawings, specifications, schedules and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, manufacturers' information, method statements and regulations and guidance applicable to transporting and discharging operations.
-Organise with others the sequence and operation in which transporting and discharging operations using forward tipping dumpers are to be carried out.
+2 Organise with others the sequence and operation in which transporting and discharging operations using forward tipping dumpers are to be carried out.
 2.1 Organise the work according to given information or instructions.
 2.2 Describe how to communicate ideas between team members.
 2.3 Organise and communicate with team members and other associated occupations.
 2.4 State how to organise resources prior to and during transporting and discharging operations using forward tipping dumpers.
 3 Know how to comply with relevant legislation and official guidance to carry out transporting and discharging operations with forward tipping dumpers.
-3.1 Describe their responsibilities under current legislation and official guidance whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances,
+3.1 Describe their responsibilities under current legislation and official guidance whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances,

-Learning Outcome - The learner will: Asses Assessment Criterion - The learner can: with movement/storage of materials and by manual handling and mechanical lifting.
-3.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-3.3 State what the accident reporting procedures are and who is responsible for making reports.
-4 Maintain safe working practices when preparing for and carrying out transporting and discharging operations using forward tipping dumpers.
-4.1 Use personal protective equipment (PPE) to safely carry out the activity in accordance with legislation and organisational requirements during transporting and discharging operations.
-4.2 Explain why and when personal protective equipment (PPE) should be used, relating to transporting and discharging operations, and the types, purpose and limitations of each type.
-4.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-5 Request and select the required quantity and quality of resources to prepare for and carry out transporting and discharging operations using forward tipping 5.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources, and how they should be used correctly, relating to: - consumables, lubricants and fuels dumpers. - attachments, transporting and discharging aids - hand tools, ancillary equipment and/or accessories.
-5.2 Request and select resources associated with forward tipping dumpers in relation to consumables, materials, attachments, tools, accessories and/or ancillary equipment.

-5.3 State how the resources should be used correctly, how problems associated with the
+- with movement/storage of materials and by manual handling and mechanical lifting. - 3.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative. - 3.3 State what the accident reporting procedures are and who is responsible for making reports. - Maintain safe working practices when preparing for and carrying out transporting and discharging operations using forward tipping dumpers. - 4.1 Use personal protective equipment (PPE) to safely carry out the activity in accordance with legislation and organisational requirements during transporting and discharging operations. - 4.2 Explain why and when personal protective equipment (PPE) should be used, relating to transporting and discharging operations, and the types, purpose and limitations of each type. - 4.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards. - Request and select the required quantity and quality of resources to prepare for and carry out transporting and discharging operations using forward tipping dumpers. - 5.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources, and how they should be used correctly, relating to: - consumables, lubricants and fuels - attachments, transporting and discharging aids - hand tools, ancillary equipment and/or accessories. - 5.2 Request and select resources associated with forward tipping dumpers in relation to consumables, materials, attachments, tools, accessories and/or ancillary equipment. - 5.3 State how the resources should be used correctly, how problems associated with the